 Redwood Fast Facts

-- Redwood National Park covers a total area of 131,983 acres
+Redwood covers a total area of 131,983 acres or 206 square miles.

-Redwood was made a national park on October 2, 1968
+Redwood was made a national park on October 2, 1968.

-Random Facts About Redwood
+Five Random Facts About Redwood

 The trees are the main draw of the park, namely the coast redwood.
 However, sitka spruce are the shields of the big trees, lining the coast and blocking the salt spray.
 Douglas fir blend with the coast redwoods just inland.
 The redwoods depend on the coastal fogs for moisture in the dry season, so they are limited to a narrow band of land.